Receivers for low-bandwidth optical (through-the-air) communications

 Another advantage of this circuit design is that it operates well over a wide voltage range - from 7 to over 14 volts, drawing from 7 to 15 milliamps, depending on the voltage.
 A caveat here: At differing supply voltages, not only does the gain of the Q1/Q2/Q3 circuit change somewhat, but so does the amount of reverse bias on the photodiode and these two factors will affect the optimal setting of R10, the feedback adjustment as well as Cf, if it is used.
 In practice, one would set R10 at the voltage at which operation was expected, but good performance could still be expected (albeit with a somewhat different frequency response) at different voltages.
 If a Zener diode (9 volts or so) is installed from the base of Q4 to ground, this problem can be avoided if the power supply is above 10-11 volts and regulation is occurring.

 It is important to be aware that your choice of op amp may also be a limiting factor in how low of an operating voltage will still yield good performance.
-I found that the circuit still performed well (if R2's value was reduced as mentioned below) at about 6 volts - even though this was below the published supply voltage specification of the TL082 op amp that I used.
-At these low voltages, the gain of the JFET/Bipolar circuit drops off noticeably and the reduction of the photodiode's reverse bias causes frequency response to suffer due to increased capacitance, both being factors that require a readjustment of the feedback.
+I found that the circuit still performed well (if R2's value was reduced as mentioned below) at about 6 volts - even though this was below the published supply voltage specification of the TL082 and LM833 op amps that I tested.
+At these low voltages the gain of the JFET/Bipolar circuit drops off noticeably and the reduction of the photodiode's reverse bias causes frequency response to suffer due to increased capacitance, both being factors that require a readjustment of the feedback.

-Comment: Resistor R2 in Figure 2 could be reduced to 100 ohms if it was determined that a zero or slightly positive gate bias was appropriate for the JFET used.
+It is recommended that resistor R2 in Figure 2 be reduced to 100 ohms or even 10 ohms if it has been determined that a zero or slightly positive gate bias was appropriate for the JFET used.
 Lowering the gate bias would also allow for a commensurate increase in the reverse bias of the D1, the photodiode as well as permit the circuit to operate at a lower operating voltage.

 Note about the "PIF" configuration:

 In Figure 3 (both on the schematic and in the caption) there is mention of a "PIF" (Photodiode In Feedback) configuration.
 This configuration is mentioned in the paper "Low-Noise Photodiode Amplifier Circuit" by Hyyppa and Ericson (IEEE Journal of Solid-State Circuits, Vol. 29 No. 3, March 1994, pp. 362-365) where a small amount of negative feedback was applied to the "cold" end (e.g. the non-signal side) of the photodiode.
 The claimed advantage of this circuit is that it eliminates the need to establish a feedback path at the junction of the photodiode and the gate of the JFET - a potential noise source.
-A copy of this article may be found in the "Files" section of the Optical DX Yahoo Group - note that membership in this group is required to access this file.
+A copy of this article may be found AT THIS WEB SITE.
+(Try this link if that doesn't work.)

 As noted at the bottom of the schematic shown in Figure 3 there is a mention of a circuit configuration to provide the "PIF" circuit.
-When tested, it was observed that the PIF circuit did, in fact, have a performance advantage over the conventional "feedback" type circuit - but only below the "knee" frequency - that is, the frequency at which the capacitance of the photodiode was causing a 6dB/octave rolloff to occur: At frequencies above this "knee" frequency it offered no advantage.
+When tested, it was observed that the PIF circuit did, in fact, have a performance advantage over the conventional "feedback" type circuit - but only below the "knee" frequency - that is, the frequency at which the capacitance of the photodiode was causing a 6dB/octave rolloff to occur: At frequencies much above this "knee" frequency it appeared to offer no advantage as these AC components were simply bypassed by the photodiode's own capacitance.

 What this means is that in experiments using a "medium area" photodiode like the BPW34, there was no performance advantage above about 200 Hz.
 This has to do with the fact that at the higher frequencies, the parallel capacitance of the photodiode essentially bypasses the feedback, negating the beneficial effects of the feedback.
 It is worth mentioning that the photodiode mentioned in the article (the Siemens SFH229) has a much smaller area than the BPW34 and the "knee" frequency would be quite a bit higher than with the BPW34 owing to the lower capacitance of that device.
-Although experimentation with the "PIF" circuit didn't prove any significant advantages for voice-bandwidth circuits, further experimentation may be warranted.
+Although experimentation with the "PIF" circuit didn't appear to have any significant advantages for voice-bandwidth circuits when used with the noted photodiodes, further experimentation may be warranted.

 Test setup to determine relative circuit performance:

-In order to provide a means of evaluating relative circuit performance, I constructed a "Photon Range" in a basement room without any windows.
+In order to provide a means of evaluating relative circuit performance I constructed a "Photon Range" in a basement utility room without any windows.
 This test setup consists simply of a red diffuse lens LED attached to the ceiling while the circuit under test is placed on the floor (about 7 feet, or about 2.1 meters) directly below it: In no case did the LED or the receiver's photodiode have any optics.
-The LED and receiver are connected via wire to an adjacent room, and using a function generator, the LED is driven with a square wave and the current is set to just a few 10's of microamps - just enough to be able to tell that the LED is illuminated at a distance of several meters.
+The LED and receiver are connected via wire to an adjacent room and using a function generator, the LED is driven with a square wave and the current is set to just a few 10's of microamps - just enough to be able to perceive that the LED is illuminated at a distance of several meters in total darkness with dark-adapted eyes.
 The use of the generator allows the LED's modulation frequency to be varied from less than 1 Hz to several megahertz, although a frequencies above 10 kHz were not routinely used as the computer's sound card's input frequency range was the limiting factor.

 The performance of the optical detector was measured by using a laptop computer running the Spectran program at a bandwidth of 1.3 Hz.
 The signal-noise ratio was checked using the same "standard" VK7MJ receiver - and the same unit was used for all tests.
 For each test session, the first and last readings were done with this "standard" receiver not only to verify that the equipment was configured the same as with previous tests, but also to provide a basis for comparison for the other tests and to make sure that the amount of light emitted on the "Photon Range" was consistent during the entire testing session.

-In order to provide the best measurements, it was usually necessary to operate the laptop computer from battery to minimize introduction of coupled AC line currents into the receiver.
-Because these tests were done indoors, the circuit under test was placed in a recessed, grounded metal box (one with a top open to the LED mounted on the ceiling) to provide shielding from stray AC fields that would have otherwise ingressed the receiver, making measurements difficult.
+In order to provide the best measurements it was usually necessary to operate the laptop computer from battery to minimize introduction of coupled AC line currents into the receiver.
+Because these tests were done indoors, the circuit under test was placed in a recessed, grounded metal box (one with a top open to the LED mounted on the ceiling) to provide shielding from stray AC fields that would have otherwise ingressed the receiver, making measurements difficult - although a bit of stray mains energy may be seen in some of the plots: In those cases, the test frequency was chosen to avoid proximity to that energy.

-It should be noted that with the above test configuration, one should always use the same type (and size) of photodiodes to draw relative performance comparisons.
-Without optics, the larger photodiodes will necessarily intercept more energy from the light source than smaller ones, possibly causing an apparent increase in the detected signal-noise ratio.
-If different-sized photodiodes are used, one should be prepared to take into account the different sizes of the devices and the subsequent amount of light that they would capture when attempting to make direct comparisons between devices.
+It should be noted that with the above test configuration one should always use the same type (and size) of photodiodes to draw relative performance comparisons.
+Without optics the larger photodiodes will necessarily intercept more energy from the light source than smaller ones, possibly causing an apparent increase in the detected signal-noise ratio.
+If different-sized photodiodes are used one should be prepared to take into account the different areas of the devices used and the subsequent amount of light that they would capture when attempting to make direct comparisons between devices but, at the same time, note that direct comparisons based solely on device area is still subject to vagaries of the manufacturer's specifications of "active" device area plus the fact that different devices will have difference capacitances which will affect the frequency response as well!

 Figure 4: